How to choose the right cutting board for your kitchen

 Thickness of the board also needs to be considered as they can range from 1/2" to 2" or more depending on the type and material of the cutting board.

-Cutting boards can have additional features to make your life easier.
+Cutting boards can have additional features to make your kitchen life easier.
 Some of the best features to look for include:

 Hooks: Hanging your cutting boards will save you a ton of storage space, so look for cutting boards that have holes or built in hooks.
+Hooks also maintain adequate space around the cutting board which allows for thorough drying and therefore a properly sanitized surface.

 Non-slip corners: Grips or non-slip corners help keep your cutting board from sliding around your countertop, keeping it safe and secure and eliminating the need for cutting board mats.

 Colour-coded: Colour-coded cutting boards are great for designating certain foods for certain cutting boards without mixing them up, such as red for meat and green for vegetables, to avoid cross-contamination.
+Visually, the colour-coded system stands out and reduces the risk of grabbing the wrong board.

 Dishwasher safe: Dishwasher-safe cutting boards are a game changer in a busy kitchen, especially for rubber/plastic cutting boards.